Azure-Whale/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-It's a private assesment submission from Kezheng

-The game doesn't have an AI, it realizes the logic of the Tic-Tac-Toe. symbol can be "x" or "o", row and column can be an integer from 0 to 2.
+It's a simple realization of Tic-Tac-Toe.
+Symbol can be "x" or "o", row and column can be an integer from 0 to 2.
 The empty place of board would be marked as "-".
 Once there are three same markers on any row, column or diagonal, one player would win the game, otherwise the game would draw or continue.

 ## **Local Development Setup**